Woodlawn High School (East Baton Rouge Parish, Louisiana): Athletics

-Woodlawn competes in Louisiana High School Athletics Association's (LHSAA) District 7 Class 4A.
-The athletics department is currently led by Athletic Director Elmo Fernandez.
+Woodlawn competes in Louisiana High School Athletics Association's (LHSAA) District 4 Class 5A.
+The athletics department is currently led by Athletic Director Brent Broussard.

-The school competes in Football, Basketball, Volleyball, Baseball, Softball, Soccer, Track, Swimming, Bowling, and Golf.
+The school competes in Baseball, Basketball, Bowling, Cross Country, Football, Golf, Powerlifting, Soccer, Softball, Swimming, Tennis, Track and Field, and Volleyball.

 Championships

 The 2002–2003 boys basketball team garnered national attention after winning back-to-back state championships.
 Coach Kenny Almond led the team to a #2 ranking in USA Today's national high school poll.
 The team was runner up to the St. Vincent-St.Mary's squad led by youth star LeBron James.
 Before the 2002-2003 boys basketball team, there were the teams of 1991-1992 and 1992–1993.
 The team of 1991-1992 had a record of 33–1, while the 1992-1993 team lost in the state championship on two missed free throws at the end of the game with no time left on the clock.
 These teams were also coached by Kenny Almond.
 Almond led the team to a total of three state championships, in 1999, 2002, and 2003, as well as two state runner-up finishes.

 The boys soccer team won the state championship in 1991.